 *For the treatment of onychomycosis of the toenail(s) due to Trichophyton rubrum and Trichophyton mentagrophytes.

-†This offer is only valid for patients with commercial insurance.
+†This offer is only valid for most eligible patients with commercial insurance.
 Eligible uninsured patients will pay more.
 This offer is not valid for any person eligible for reimbursement of prescriptions, in whole or in part, by any federal, state, or other governmental programs, including, but not limited to, Medicare (including Medicare Advantage and Part A, B, and D plans), Medicaid, TRICARE, Veterans Administration or Department of Defense health coverage, CHAMPUS, the Puerto Rico Government Health Insurance Plan, or any other federal or state health care programs.
 This offer is good only in the U.S. at retail pharmacies owned and operated by Walgreen Co. (or its affiliates) or other participating independent retail pharmacies.
 This offer is not valid in Massachusetts or Minnesota or where otherwise prohibited, taxed or otherwise restricted.
 Click here for other terms and conditions that apply.

 JUBLIA® (efinaconazole) topical solution, 10%, is indicated for the topical treatment of onychomycosis (tinea unguium) of the toenail(s) due to Trichophyton rubrum and Trichophyton mentagrophytes.

 - JUBLIA is for topical use only and is not for oral, ophthalmic, or intravaginal use.

 - Patients should be instructed to contact their health care professional if a reaction suggesting sensitivity or severe irritation occurs.